Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 MAPPO: PPO agent with a centralized critic
 -----------------------------------------------------

+.. admonition:: Quick Facts

     - Multi-agent proximal policy optimization (MAPPO) is one of the extended version of :ref:`IPPO`.
     - Agent architecture of MAPPO consists of two models: ``policy`` and ``critic``.
-- MAPPO needs one stage of information sharing on real/sampled data.
     - MAPPO is proposed to solve cooperative tasks but is still applicable to collaborative, competitive, and mixed tasks.

 **Preliminary**: